1. Nguyen, G., & Vu, L. (2020). Does Venture Capital Syndication affect Mergers and Acquisitions, Journal of Corporate Finance, Forthcoming. Link

 2. Nguyen, G., & Nguyen, H. (2019).
 Does seller status matter in inter-corporate asset sales, Journal of Banking & Finance, 100, pp. 97-110.
 Link

-1. Venture Capital and Method of payment in Mergers and Acquisitions with Hung Pham.
+1. Venture Capital and Method of payment in Mergers and Acquisitions with Hung Pham, under revision at Management Science.
 Link

 We document that Venture Capital (VC)-backed targets accept more stock in mergers and acquisitions than non-VC-backed targets, even after controlling for self-selection bias, characteristic differences between transactions of VC-backed and non-VC-backed targets, and VC information bridge-building.
 VC-backed targets prefer the stock of acquirers that are small, young, risky, or have a large capital investment.
 They also hold more stock when they are backed by independent VCs, reputable VCs, VC syndicates, or VCs that have a low average fund maturity.
 In addition, we find that the acquirer’s short-term and long-term performance is improved when VC-backed targets choose stock as the method of payment.
 Overall, the evidence suggests that VCs strategically hold the shares of acquirers that meet their investment preferences, and improve the acquirers’ performance.